 Continuing a Legacy: GENUS Director Professor Jennifer Botha Inducted as RSSAf Fellow

-Professor Jennifer Botha, Director of GENUS Palaeosciences, was recently inducted as a Fellow of the Royal Society of South Africa (RSSAf), one of the nation’s highest honours for scientific excellence.
+Professor Jennifer Botha, Director of GENUS Palaeosciences at the University of the Witwatersrand, was recently inducted as a Fellow of the Royal Society of South Africa (RSSAf), one of the nation’s highest honours for scientific excellence.
 Held on 26 October 2024 at the Future Africa Campus, University of Pretoria, the ceremony celebrated Professor Botha’s groundbreaking research on ancient mass extinctions and the adaptive strategies of extinct vertebrates—work recognised globally for its relevance in palaeosciences and modern conservation.

 The RSSAf, dedicated to promoting scientific excellence in South Africa, selects Fellows based on their exceptional contributions and scientific impact, as evidenced in their research and publications.
 Professor Botha now joins a prestigious lineage of South African palaeoscientists inducted into the RSSAf, tracing back to the pioneering palaeoanthropologist Phillip Tobias, who helped establish South Africa as a world leader in research on human evolution.
 Remarkably, ten GENUS-funded scientists have been recognised as RSSAf Fellows, including: